MattWestb/IKEA-TRADFRI-ICC-A-1-Module/Flashing-MG/Jlink/README.md

 Programming address 0x08015B00..0x08015BFA...
 Enabling device protection...
 All operations completed.
 ```
-Move the BOOT0 jumper to 0 on STM32F103 and disconnect all serial cabled and plug in USB.
+Move the BOOT0 jumper to 0 on STM32F103 and disconnect all serial cables and plug in USB.
 You suld have one J-Link drive in your Device Manager under Universal Serial Buss controllers.